Why Suburban Moms Are Delivering Your Groceries

 "When you're going to pay the majority of it to let someone else raise your kids?
 Just didn't make any sense," Gordon says.

-This rhythm is all-too familiar for women doing app work.
-Gigs help cover some expenses of child and health care — an opportunity for side-income on top of a steadier job, either the deliverer's or their partner's.
-Workers who do app-based jobs to supplement income is a growing cohort within the gig economy, says Shelly Steward of the Future of Work Initiative at the Aspen Institute.
+This rhythm is all too familiar for women doing app work.
+Gigs help cover some expenses of child and health care — an opportunity for side income on top of a steadier job, either the deliverer's or their partner's.
+Workers who do app-based jobs to supplement income form a growing cohort within the gig economy, says Shelly Steward of the Future of Work Initiative at the Aspen Institute.

-Gig workers are often "independent contractors" who don't get benefits like health insurance or sick leave.
+Gig workers are often independent contractors who don't get benefits like health insurance or sick leave.
 And when families piece together multiple jobs and gigs to make a living, "the system of workplace benefits that's been in place does not adequately cover nearly as many workers," Steward says.

 Stacie Ballard, 43, pieces together work for at least seven apps while building her own business in Atlanta.
-She keeps a stack of t-shirts in her trunk — green for Instacart, green and white to walk dogs for Wag, green and grey to deliver packages for Shipt — changing between gigs as she earns extra cash for her teenager's graduation and other expenses.
+She keeps a stack of T-shirts in her trunk — green for Instacart, green and white to walk dogs for Wag!, green and gray to deliver packages for Shipt — changing between gigs as she earns extra cash for her teenager's graduation and other expenses.

 "If you're a mom or a caregiver or something, it's really flexible," Ballard said.
-"It can be frustrating when you know you have certain bills that are coming up, and you're like, 'Ok, I need to make this much money.
-Hopefully tomorrow is better,' But so far it's always worked out."
+"It can be frustrating when you know you have certain bills that are coming up and you're like, 'OK, I need to make this much money.
+Hopefully tomorrow is better.'
+But so far it's always worked out."

 All the things to consider

 Ballard, like many women in the gig economy, works for apps part time.
-For one, hustling full-time is exhausting.
+For one, hustling full time is exhausting.
 But also, hours can be hard to get.

-On Instacart, available hour-long shifts get claimed within seconds, workers said.
+On Instacart, available hourlong shifts get claimed within seconds, workers said.
 Part-time workers like Ballard and Lewkowitz often stalk the app all day, hoping to grab some.

-Gordon is one of the Instacart regulars who gets "early access" to a full week's worth of shifts so she can get hours predictable and long enough to make the work worth it for her.
-But to qualify, she commits to doing this "gig" full-time, because "early access" requires working at least 90 hours in three weeks or 25 hours in three weekends.
+Gordon is one of the Instacart regulars who get "early access" to a full week's worth of shifts so she can get hours predictable and long enough to make the work worth it for her.
+But to qualify, she commits to doing this "gig" full time, because early access requires working at least 90 hours in three weeks or 25 hours over three weekends.

-Instacart says it's announced a pilot of a new way to qualify, which would encourage good customer ratings instead of long hours.
+Instacart says it has announced a pilot of a new way to qualify, which would encourage good customer ratings instead of long hours.

-Even for full-timers like Gordon, signing up for shifts is "anxiety-inducing."
-She describes frantic clicking on Sunday mornings, when the schedule opens, selecting all the hour-slots before they get claimed, within minutes.
+Even for full-timers like Gordon, signing up for shifts is "anxiety inducing."
+She describes frantic clicking on Sunday mornings, when the schedule opens, selecting all the hour slots before they get claimed, within minutes.

-And after all that, as any gig worker knows, having more hours doesn't assure a huge paycheck bump.
+And after all that, as any gig worker knows, having more hours doesn't ensure a huge paycheck bump.
 It might be a slow day, or long distances might make orders not worth the cost of gas.
-Workers also consider less obvious cost of these jobs.
+Workers also consider the less obvious costs of these jobs.
 Is the order too complicated and time consuming?
 Too heavy?

 Once, Gordon accidentally accepted a Costco batch with 81 cases of water.
 She says Instacart told her she could do multiple trips, but she refused and had to return — and ultimately give up — the whole order.
 So today, Gordon is eagle-eyed, spotting 13 cases of water in an otherwise appealing $32 batch.